General explanatory notes for business rates

 You can also find details on the latest availability of business rates reliefs and advice on whether you may qualify from our Apply for Business Rates relief page.

-If a ratepayer’s sole or main property has a rateable value that does not exceed a set threshold, the ratepayer may receive a percentage reduction in their rates bill for this property of up to a maximum of 100%.
+If your sole or main property has a rateable value that does not exceed a set threshold, you may receive a percentage reduction in your rates bill for this property of up to a maximum of 100%.

 The level of reduction will depend on the rateable value of the property.
 For example, eligible properties with a rateable value below a specified lower threshold will receive 100% relief, while eligible properties above the lower threshold and below a specified upper threshold may receive partial relief.

-The relevant thresholds for relief are set by the government by order.
+The relevant thresholds for relief are set by the government.
 You can find details from our Apply for Business Rates relief page or at www.gov.uk/introduction-to-business-rates.

 Generally, this percentage reduction (relief) is only available to ratepayers who occupy either: